oknk/seaquence/index.md

 # Seaquence — Make living music!

-Seaquence is a unique musical sequencer environment that allows you to create soundscapes by layering collections of musical creatures.
+Seaquence is a unique musical sequencer app that allows you to create soundscapes by layering collections of musical creatures.
 A spatialized mix emerges as only the closest creatures can be heard, resulting in a organic sonic experience that changes as you play.
 Visually immersive and sonically dynamic, Seaquence is a completely unique audiovisual composition environment.

 Seaquence features a pro-level synthesizer and timing engine controlled by a fun and direct interface.
 Even composers who are brand new to synthesis will be able to unlock their synesthetic creativity!